h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/charts.md

 ## Occupancy and net change, ICU

+This chart provides a hospital-level four-week projection of expected occupancy and net-change admissions for ICU COVID-19 patients.
+We can observe the hospital-level past 8-weeks occupancy and net-change admissions rate to the left of the vertical dash line.
+And to the right of the dashed line, we can observe the hospital-level four-week projection.

 <figure>
   <img src="../assets/charts/occupancy_and_net_change_icu.png" width="600" alt="Occupancy and net change, ICU"/>
 </figure>

 ## Length of stay, non-ICU

+This histogram provides a nationwide (USA) random average sample of the length of stay (LOS) for non-ICU COVID-19 patients.

 <figure>
   <img src="../assets/charts/length_of_stay_non_icu.png" width="600" alt="Length of stay, non-ICU"/>